esrc-official/ESRC-Android/README.md

 ## Getting started

-### Option 1.
-Use ESRC Fragment layout to use camera

 if you would like to try the sample app specifically fit to your usage, you can do so by following the steps below.

 ### Step 1: Initialize the ESRC SDK